 I wish I had taken a photo of how the pine boards looked before we ripped them down on each side.

 It wasn’t bad, it just wasn’t nice and smooth going across the top.
 The wood dipped down in the seams.

 If you like that look, then you can skip the “ripping down the wood” step.

-Next we brought it in and pieced it back together in place.
+Next, we brought it in and pieced it back together to slide it into place.